 - Be interactive.
 Ask your followers questions, run polls, or host Twitter chats where people can ask you anything for a limited period of time.
 All of these will help you drive engagement to your brand.

 Finally, it’s a good idea to measure how your tweets are performing.
 There are a few tools on the market that come with an analytics feature built in.
 You can use this data to find out what’s working for you and what’s not, and then make necessary tweaks to your posting strategy.

-In fact, Twitter has it’s own analytics tool where you can get a quick summary of your tweet’s performance and who’s engaging with your brand, as well as your follower growth over time.
-You can also measure the performance of your ads, if you’re running any.
+In fact, Twitter has its own analytics tool where you can get a quick summary of your tweet’s performance and who are engaging with your brand, as well as your follower growth over time.
+You can also measure the performance of your ads if you’re running any.

 Know any tips that we missed?
 Leave a comment below, and we’d be happy to chat about it!